Skip to content

 Adding Configuration

-Export an object named config in the content entry to configure how and where your content script runs.
+Export an object named config in the entry to configure how and where your content script runs.
 This will be reflected to other fields in content_scripts[index].

 Common configuration options include: